 Joan Naviyuk Kane is Inupiaq with family from King Island (Ugiuvak) and Mary’s Igloo, Alaska.
 Her publications include the essay collection A Few Lines in the Manifest (2018), and poetry & prose books and chapbooks The Cormorant Hunter’s Wife (2009), Hyperboreal (2013), The Straits (2015), Milk Black Carbon (2017), Sublingual (2018), A Few Lines in the Manifest (2018) and Another Bright Departure (2019).
-She has been the recipient of the Whiting Writer’s Award, the Donald Hall Prize in Poetry, the National Artist Fellowship from the Native Arts and Cultures Foundation, the American Book Award, the Alaska Literary Award, the United States Artists Foundation Creative Vision Award, a 2018 Guggenheim Fellowship in Poetry, the Mellon Practitioner Fellowship in Race and Ethnicity at the Center for the Study of Race and Ethnicity in America at Brown University, multiple Individual Artist awards & Artist Fellowships from the Rasmuson Foundation, and residencies with the School for Advanced Research, the Aninstantia Foundation, the Hermitage Artist Retreat and the Lannan Foundation.
+She has been the recipient of the Whiting Writer’s Award, the Donald Hall Prize in Poetry, the National Artist Fellowship from the Native Arts and Cultures Foundation, the American Book Award, the Alaska Literary Award, the United States Artists Foundation Creative Vision Award, a Guggenheim Fellowship in Poetry, the Mellon Practitioner Fellowship in Race and Ethnicity at the Center for the Study of Race and Ethnicity in America at Brown University, multiple Individual Artist awards & Artist Fellowships from the Rasmuson Foundation, and residencies with the School for Advanced Research, the Aninstantia Foundation, the Hermitage Artist Retreat, Lannan Foundation and Harvard's Radcliffe Institute.
 She has been a finalist for the PEN USA Literary Award, the Poetry Foundation’s Ruth Lilly Prize, and the Dorset Prize.
-She raises her sons as a single mother in Cambridge, and is creative nonfiction and poetry faculty in the department of English at Harvard University, poetry and creative nonfiction in the department of English at Tufts University, and creative nonfiction and poetry in the graduate creative writing program at the Institute of American Indian Arts in Santa Fe, New Mexico.
-She has served as a lecturer in the department of Race, Colonialism and Diaspora at Tufts University, where she taught courses in Native American and Indigenous Studies.
-At Scripps College, she will be the Mary Routt Endowed Chair of Writing during the spring semester of 2021.
+She raises her sons in Cambridge, and is creative nonfiction and poetry faculty in the department of English at Harvard University, poetry and creative nonfiction in the department of English at Tufts University, and creative nonfiction and poetry in the graduate creative writing program at the Institute of American Indian Arts in Santa Fe, New Mexico.
+She has also served as a lecturer in the Department of Studies in Race, Colonialism and Diaspora at Tufts University, where she taught courses in Native American and Indigenous Studies.
+At Scripps College, she is the 2021 Mary Routt Endowed Chair of Creative Writing and Journalism.